 Everyone loves bingo!
-Set up a bingo night for employees and their plus one!
+Set up a bingo night for employees and, possibly, one other guest they can bring.

 Everyone pays a small donation at the door for each bingo card received.
-In addition, offer small, fun prizes for bingo winners to make the fundraising event even more fun!
+Offer small, fun prizes for bingo winners to make the fundraising event even more fun!

 3. Bowling Tournament

-Set pledges for every strike made, winning teams, pins knocked down, and so forth.
+Set pledges for every strike made, for winning teams, pins knocked down, and so forth.

 They can also volunteer to make a one-time donation.
-In addition, employees from the company can pledge to donate whatever amount they wish based on how you’ve set up the event.
+Employees from the company can pledge to donate whatever amount they wish based on how you’ve set up the event.

 Offer a fun prize to the winning team and collect donations and pledges afterward or on a specific day at work.

-Depending on the size of your organization, you can query employees to see if they have hidden talents they would share as a fundraiser.
-For example, if musicians in your company play in a band, perhaps they would be willing to play for a dance or small concert for employees and their families to attend.
+If there are musicians in your company who play in a band, perhaps they would be willing to play for a dance or small concert for employees and their families to attend.

 5. Company Picnic and Raffle

 Hold a company picnic.
-Everyone can bring in one dish for the picnic to create a great, varied meal in which everyone can partake, except the ants.
+Everyone can bring in one item for the picnic to create a great, varied meal in which everyone can partake.

 During the picnic, employees and their families can purchase raffle tickets to try to win fun prizes.

-You can also set up fun events, like relay races, an egg toss, pie-eating contests, or other activities to increase participation and make it an excellent time for all.
+You can also set up fun events, like relay races, an egg toss, pie-eating contests, or other activities to increase participation and make it a great time for all.